johbry17/10-sqlalchemy-challenge/README.md

 You can view the climate analysis results in 'climate.ipynb', located in the repository root.
 If you want to run the code, restart the kernel and 'run all'.

 'app.py' creates a climate api and returns JSON queries to users.
+Run 'app.py' and open the developer website that it creates to view JSONs.
+The precipitation, weather stations, and temperature observations are hyperlinked.
+The start and start-end ones must be manually created, substituting in the date(s) in the appropriate format.

 ## Gallery of Significant Results:

-Precipitation:
+Exploratory Precipitation Analysis:

 ![Bar chart of precipitation measurements for one year](Images/precipitation.png)

-Total observations:
+Exploratory Analysis of Total Number of Temperature Observations:

 ![Histogram of count of temperature observations](Images/tobs.png)